 Like Earth, Mars is tilted relative to its orbital plane, and so it has seasons.
-Its pole however, points in a different direction than the Earth, so the seasons on Mars are one season “out of phase” from those on Earth.
-In August 2003, late summer on Earth’s northern hemisphere corresponded to late autumn on Mars’ northern hemisphere.
-In October and November 2005 it will be autumn on Earth’s northern hemisphere, and so it will be winter on Mars’ northern hemisphere (and also summer on Mars’ southern hemisphere).
+Its pole however, points in a different direction than the Earth, so the seasons on Mars are one season "out of phase" from those on Earth.
+In April 2014, early spring on Earth's northern hemisphere corresponds with Fall on Mars' northern hemisphere.

-Mars looks so big and bright to the naked eye, that the view through an amateur telescope might disappoint at first.
+Mars looks so big and bright to the naked eye that the view through an amateur telescope might disappoint at first.
 Jupiter has its belts and moons, Saturn has its rings, but Mars looks like nothing more than a tiny orange dot at first glance.
-There are several secrets to getting Mars to reveal its sights to you.
+But there are several secrets to getting Mars to reveal its sights to you.

 Welcome to Mars Training Camp!